Netherland (novel): Plot summary

 Netherland opens on protagonist Hans van den Broek, a Dutch financial analyst living in London with his English wife Rachel, but quickly flashes back to the years Hans spent in New York City before and in the immediate aftermath of 9/11.
 The novel opens as Hans is interviewed by a New York reporter over the death of his friend Khamraj Ramkisson.
 Hans prepares to return to Manhattan for the funeral of his estranged friend, who he instead knows as "Chuck" Ramkisson.

 Hans was born in Holland, and he met his wife Rachel after moving to England for his work in the stock market.
 It was during this time when Hans first played cricket.
 The novel opens as the married couple Hans and Rachel and their child Jake are living in a run-down apartment near the World Trade Center, paying $6,000 a month in rent.
 Though their building was not directly damaged, the couple are scared to return to their apartment after the events of 9/11.

-Chuck, a Trinidadian immigrant, meets Hans in 2002. guides Hans into and through the world of the Staten Island Cricket Club, most of whose members are also of West Indian or South Asian descent.
+Chuck, a Trinidadian immigrant, meets Hans in 2002.
+He guides Hans into and through the world of the Staten Island Cricket Club, most of whose members are also of West Indian or South Asian descent.
 Chuck is a charismatic idealist, running multiple (often illegitimate) businesses, and making big, optimistic plans for the future.
 While Hans is swept along by Chuck’s magnetic ardor for the American dream, Rachel moves back to London under the pretense of safety for their young son and ideological indignation over the American fixation on economic oppression.

 Despite his family's move back to London, Hans is content making visits every other week to see them.
 The novel often flips back and forth between the story of Hans and Chuck.
 Though Rachel is a markedly less likable character than Chuck, Hans eventually follows her back to London.
 However, in their year apart, Rachel has taken a new lover who has befriended their son Jake.
 Hans is distraught, though his reunion with Rachel serves as a continuation of their relationship despite their third-party loves.
 Hans' time away from New York leads him to lose touch with his Trinidadian friend who is discovered, years later handcuffed and disposed of in the Gowanus Canal of New York.
 The reader is left without a conclusive explanation for Chuck's death, though it is heavily implied that his shady business dealings led to his demise.